mrako/weatherapp/README.md

 * When you are coding the application imagine that you are a freelancer developer developing an application for an important customer.

-* The app must ready deploy and work flawlessly.
+* The app must be ready to deploy and work flawlessly.

 * The app must be easy to deploy to your local machine with and without Docker.